Vegan Snickers Bars

 - Peanut Flour: I also use organic peanut flour for flavor.

-- Peanuts: Make sure to use organic roasted and salted peanuts, raw won't have the flavor we're going for in this vegan candy.
+- Peanuts: Make sure to use organic roasted and salted peanuts, raw won't have the flavor that roasted peanuts do.

 - Salt: I use both a fine sea salt in the bars and then I top them with flaky sea salt (which is optional).
 But, if you know me, then you know I'm obsessed with sweet and salty desserts!

 - Chocolate: I use organic mini dark chocolate chips for ease, this way I don't have to chop any chocolate!
-But, you can also use a dark chocolate bar and chop it up as well.
+But, you can also use a dark chocolate bar and chop it up as well for the chocolate coating.

 Step 1